AI SEO strategies learned from the PlushBeds case study

 - Product/Review Schema: Provides clear, machine-readable data on product specifications and user sentiment, ideal for comparison queries.

-Furthermore, they would have emphasized internal formatting: short, scannable paragraphs, ordered lists, and tables.
+They would have also emphasized internal formatting: short, scannable paragraphs, ordered lists, and tables.
 These elements break up the text, making it mathematically easier for an LLM to segment and extract discrete pieces of information.

 The 753% surge suggests PlushBeds successfully targeted the long-tail, conversational queries that Generative AI is best at addressing.